jakec0lli3r/ExampleLoader/README.md

 ## Web-end setup

-1. Create a MySQL database, and user.
+1. Create an MySQL database, and user.
 Assign the user to the database with at least SELECT and UPDATE permissions.

  2. Create a table called `user` with the following columns: **id**, **username**, **password** and **hwid**.